massimofasciano/mafl-rust/README.md

 Refer to [mafl/language.mafl](mafl/language.mafl) for a walkthrough of the MAFL language as a long MAFL program.

-A first functional example.
-The fun keyword is used to create closures (lambdas).
+A first functional example: the fun keyword is used to create closures (lambdas).
 It can be replaced with a more compact form with backslash.

 ```
 let arr = [1,2,3,4];